optistar/mcp-server-filesystem/README.md

 - `write_file`: Create a new file or completely overwrite an existing file with new content.

 Use the [inspector](https://github.com/modelcontextprotocol/inspector) for full details on each tool.

+## Other implementations

+This repository is unrelated to [mark3labs/mcp-filesystem-server](https://github.com/mark3labs/mcp-filesystem-server.git).

 ## License